-GALLMET-Natural and Mix product information brochures, leaflet and laboratory test
+GALLMET-Extra product information leaflet, literature review and laboratory test

-GALLMET products have been tested by the international WESSLING laboratory for:
+GALLMET-Extra has been tested by the international Eurofins laboratory for:

 Laboratory test results (.pdf):